tidepool-org/data-model/platform/types/user.md

 ### termsAccepted

-> This field is **optional**.

 String value: an ISO 8601-formatted timestamp (with timezone offset) indicating when the user accepted the terms of use and privacy policy.

-This field will only appear after the user has accepted the terms of use and privacy policy, which currently occurs *after* the e-mail confirmation step in the sign-up process.
+This field will be an empty string until the user has accepted the terms of use and privacy policy, which currently occurs *after* the e-mail confirmation step in the sign-up process.

 <!-- end termsAccepted -->